III. A North - Central Region

 Leaving Cherven Bryag already we are in more hilly area called Pre Balkan - a hilly area north from Balkan.

-The countryside toward Lukovit.
+The countryside from Cherven Bryag toward Lukovit.
 No any traffic along this route

 Lukovit is a little prosperity town, down the main road E83.
 Overnight accommodation is available in it.
 Information for it: